worldofsteelcraft/web/README.md

 Here is what to follow:
 - Please create another branch for feature other than **main** to let us test your work before merging to main
-- When forking, if you want to stop receiving emails from GitHub Action that the action failed, or do not want to setup a GitHub Action to push to your website, kindly disable your github actions on your repository.
 - You can help us on keeping code quality by cleaning the code or recommending solutions that is more optimized.

 ## Contact Information: